|<||Ian Robinson - Bespoke Gems|

 Same stuff - both being techically called corundum - crystalline aluminium oxide Al2O3.
 Sapphire can be any colour - not just blue, however if blood red it is called ruby.
 Sapphire is very hard, one is unlikely to scratch sapphire so it is good for rings or jewelry likely to take the occasional knock or scrape.
 A nice material to work with, usually straightforward if slow to cut and takes a bright polish.

 The ruby or sapphire imposter, magnetium aluminium oxide MgAl2O4.
 Spinel has been rather underrated though is now growing in popularity.
 Its optical properties so similar to sapphire that before sophisticated analysis they were confused.
 Indeed the world's best known ruby is probably The Black Prince's Ruby, the centerpiece of England's state crown.
 This is however not ruby but a large spinel.
 Natural spinel is quite expensive though not as steep as sapphire.
 Again it is also available lab-grown in a range of colours.
 I feel that the surface lustre of spinel exceeds that of sapphire.
+I do like spinel and have a perverse habit of cutting faceted stones in natural opaque black spinel.

 Almost all sapphires offered in the U.K. were grown in a lab rather than in the earth!